Swedbank-SPP/swedbank-payment-portal/README.md

 UrlCallback will call the given url using HTTP POST operation, with these POST fields:
 “status” one of these: SUCCESS or FAIL or UNFINISHED.

+**Security note:**
+Thsi link should be secret and not accessable from outside.
+To improve security you need to add IP filtration for CalbackURL.
+The only IP allowed to call this URL should be 127.0.0.1

 # E-Receipt for Payment Card transactions

 After payment card transaction completion the third argument of “handleFinishedTransaction” method will be set.
 Third argument will contain object of PaymentCardTransactionData.